isomerpages/moe-sst/_student-admission/S1 Admission/Supplementary Intake Exercise.md

 4. P5 Mid Year and Overall Results from School Report Book;
 5. P6 Mid Year and Prelim Results from School Report Book;
 6. CCA/Relevant Achievements (if any).

+Incomplete applications will not be considered.

+Only shortlisted candidates will be informed and invited to a face-to-face selection interview.
+The interview will be conducted in SST.
+Shortlisted candidates are only required to attend one session.

+The final outcome of the exercise will be made known to all applicants via email.

+For further enquiries on SIE, please contact SST at 65717200 (General Office) or admission@ssts.edu.sg

+*Information is correct as of 16 Nov 2022*